Trade directory · Lewiston metro · Idaho

 Permit Requirements

-City of Lewiston requires mechanical permits for HVAC installation, replacement, or major repairs.
-Permit fees range $50-200 based on project scope.
-Gas line work requires separate gas permit.
-All work must comply with International Mechanical Code.
+City of Lewiston requires permits for HVAC installations, replacements, and major repairs.
+Permit fees range $75-200 depending on scope.
+Gas line work requires separate plumbing permit.

 §3